 Imagine that you are carrying out your search as a detective in someone else's room.
 You have to search cautiously, so the owner doesn't notice any signs of your activity afterwards.

-Catching intruders
+Catching secret visitors and intruders

-It is certainly important for you to know if someone took an interest in the documents in your office while you were out.
+It is certainly important for you to know if someone took an interest in the documents in your bureau while you were out.
 There are several ways of finding that out.

 Invisible door seal